steven-campbell/ece2524-proj3/README.md

 `python pygrep.py -np myfile.txt if for while not` for print the matches for the for search parameters in `myfile.txt` while also displaying additional context of line numbers of matches and which search string resulted in the match.

-### Project Scope Change
-This is the idea presented and approved in Project 3-1.
-I added several additional flags to emulate additional `grep` behavior.